About PSE » Environment » Climate Change »

 - Coordination with our customers to help them minimize their greenhouse gas emissions footprint.

-Furthermore, PSE believes the US government must take a strong leadership role on this global issue by regulating the sectors that consume fossil fuels and setting corresponding policies, including the following:
+Furthermore, PSE believes the US government must take a strong leadership role on this global issue through responsible decisions and policies that provide clear, long-term signals that will enable applicable sectors that consume fossil fuels to over time make sustainable, reliable, and cost-effective decisions.

 Download a printable version of this policy statement